Girdles for Women: Tips on Choosing the Best Compression Underwear

 Okay ladies, let’s face it—we all have problem areas on our bodies that we’re just never satisfied with.
 Things tend to get dislodged and travel in unwanted directions as we get older.
 Bulges need taming, sagging needs rearranging, and our assets just need to be placed back in their God-given positions.
 Well, I’m here to tell you that a little assistance is absolutely nothing to be ashamed of!
 I am a full-fledged advocate of shapewear (sometimes called girdles or compression underwear).
 I’ve scoured the stores, both online and brick-and-mortar, and I am ready to share with you the tricks to choosing the best design.
 Below, I go over six common varieties of slimming compression underwear and their various benefits and characteristics.
 Learn about each type to figure out what might work best for you.

 - Camisoles/Shapewear Bras

 - These girdles for women are great for slimming and smoothing out the abdomen, hips, buttocks, love handles, and thighs.

-- Compression underwear made of thick material can make your derriere look flat to practically non-existent.
+- Compression underwear made of thick material can make your derriere look anywhere from flat to practically non-existent.

 - The thicker the material, the more tendency they have to “roll” up and down.

-- You want these to have a snug fit, but too tight and you will increase the chances of the ever-dreaded roll.
+- You want these to have a snug fit, but if they are too tight, it will increase the chances of the ever-dreaded roll.
 So, proper sizing is of utmost importance.

 - If you have a short torso, beware of the super high-waist shapers.
 They may be too long for you.